perses76/agile-testing/README.md

 We just run our tests: `python tests.py`.
 Advatages: You dont spend time for test writing.
-Disadvanges: You spend time for testing.
-You have manually to check if text file contains correct data.
-Another backdraw is you dont have test data, you have to work with real.
+Disadvanges: Run all tests manually takes a lot of time.
+You need to compare result with some expected data (usually saved in doc).
+There is no test environment or data, we work with real data on prod environment

-A lot of developer uses manual tests, but never admit it or consider bad practice.
+A lot of developer uses manual tests, but never admit or consider it as  abad practice.
 I beleive that Manual testing has rights to exists, while developers clearly understand its advatages and limitation.
-As example of appropiate use of manual testing, think about one time small script.
+As example of appropiate use of manual testing, think about a one-time small script.
 You dont want to spend most of your time to write test.

 ## Step 2.
 First TestCase